Discover the Top 5 Destinations for the Best Pregnancy Massage in London.

 However, some women report dizziness and morning sickness after receiving a massage during their first three months of pregnancy.
 Still, it’s uncertain if receiving a massage causes these symptoms.

 Since there are too many myths and misconceptions surrounding the topic, the “placebo effect” may kick in and induce symptoms; therapy is recommended once a month until 27 weeks of pregnancy and then twice up to 36 weeks.
-After that, visits can be increased to once a week until birth.
+After that, visits can be increased to once a week until the child is born.

-As you can see, the general rule of thumb is to start by visiting your therapist once a month and then gradually frequent the visits as birth time approaches.
+As you can see, the general rule of thumb is to start by visiting your therapist once a month and then gradually increase the frequency of visits as birth time approaches.

 Ultimately, it is paramount to keep your subjective wellness and feelings in mind.
-If you’re indecisive about your needs, you should seek consultation from your doctor and a certified prenatal therapist.
+If you’re indecisive about your needs, consider consulting with your doctor and a certified prenatal therapist for guidance.
 A certified massage therapist should be able to advise you about how often you should get a massage and adapt the therapy based on your specific needs.

 What to expect during a pregnancy massage?

-Learning about a few things before going to your massage therapist for a prenatal massage is good.
-A prenatal massage session can be between 60 and 90 minutes and may last even longer.
-However, in most cases, it’s not less than 60 minutes.
+Learning a few things before visiting your massage therapist for a prenatal massage is beneficial.
+A prenatal massage session typically lasts between 60 and 90 minutes, although it may be even longer.
+However, in most cases, it’s at least 60 minutes.

-A certified, well-trained prenatal therapist will have complete knowledge of a pregnant woman’s anatomy and physiology.
-They will use this knowledge and experience to recommend the best position for the massage and which types of strokes and pressure points to avoid.
+A well-trained prenatal therapist will have complete knowledge of a pregnant woman’s anatomy and physiology.
+They will utilise this knowledge and experience to recommend the most suitable position for the massage and which types of strokes and pressure points to avoid.

 Some practitioners use aromatherapy oils to amplify the effect of massage on pregnant women.
 Some women may be allergic to the smell of specific essential oils.
 If you have any such issues, you may ask your therapist to avoid using a particular oil.

-It’s pertinent to mention that aromas can’t solely account for a long list of aromatherapy benefits.
-The fragrance alone can create a sense of well-being in you–which is psychological.
+It’s worth noting that aromas can’t account for all the benefits of aromatherapy.
+The fragrance alone can create a sense of well-being in you, which is a psychological effect.
 This psychological feeling of well-being, in turn, can also lead to many positive bodily changes.
 However, the genuine magic part is played by essential oils.

 Aromatherapy is incredibly useful in curing muscular aches, fatigue, and insomnia during pregnancy.
-When rubbed, these oils ease stress and create a feeling of relaxation in pregnant women.
+When rubbed, these oils ease stress and promote relaxation in pregnant women.

 Who doesn’t know our bodies have oil-producing glands, called “sebaceous glands,” in the skin?
-These glands produce an oily secretion called “ sebum,” which protects our skin against countless microorganisms.
+These glands produce an oily secretion called “sebum,” which protects our skin against numerous microorganisms.
 Applying oil to our body, especially after bathing, provides similar benefits.

-A BBC report, sourcing data from multiple studies, indicates that oil massages can boost a newborn’s weight gain, prevent bacterial infections, and cut infant mortality by up to 50%.
+A BBC report, citing data from multiple studies, suggests that oil massages can enhance a newborn’s weight gain, reduce the risk of bacterial infections, and decrease infant mortality by up to 50%.
 Studies cited in the article indicate that oil massages, even as simple as a tummy rub, benefit the infant’s overall well-being.)

 Pregnant women, especially those with complications or high-risk factors, may be asked to secure a release from their obstetric providers, which is a good practice anyway.